Justin-Insight/mymindteam.com/content/test/adult/targeted-subject-testing.md

         * Strongly dislike writing and/or drawing.
         * Experience problems with grammar.
         * Struggle to write down thoughts and ideas in a logical sequence.&nbsp;
-        * &nbsp;Often lose energy or interest as soon as you start writing.
+        * Often lose energy or interest as soon as you start writing.
         * Often say words out loud while writing.
         * Leave words unfinished or omit them when writing sentences.
       text_column_left: true